Takae Ohnishi: Life and education

 Ohnishi is a graduate of the Toho Gakuen School of Music.
 She went on to earn a masters in Music from the New England Conservatory of Music and a doctorate in Musical Arts from Stony Brook University, learning from teachers such as Arthur Haas, Peter Sykes, John Gibbons and Chiyoko Arita.

-She currently resides in San Diego and is married to Chinese- American classical music composer Lei Liang.
-The couple has one son.
+She currently resides in San Diego.

 Career

 Ohnishi has been the principal harpsichordist at the Atlantic Symphony Orchestra and in 2004, was the featured soloist at the Ishihara Hall 10th Anniversary Concert series.
 Her 2006 recital tour in Japan was broadcast nationally on NHK TV program Classic Ku-ra-bu.
-More recently she was featured in the Art of Music Concert Series at the San Diego Museum of Art, and represented Japan as a soloist at the Festival Internacional Cervantino in Mexico.
+In 2015 she was featured in the Art of Music Concert Series at the San Diego Museum of Art, and in 2014 represented Japan as a soloist at the Festival Internacional Cervantino in Mexico.